How Many Qubits Can Be Teleported? Scalability of Fidelity-Constrained Quantum Applications: Experimental Setup

 \textbf{Experiment 3: Maximum Number of Teleportable Qubits.} We determine the maximum number of teleportable qubits $N_{\text{qubit}}^{\max}$ that can be supported under a target \textit{reliability} $R_{\mathrm{th}}$ as a function of the Alice--Bob distance $d$.
-The analysis considers fiber-based and \gls{FSO} links, and coherence-time regimes representative of \gls{NV}-center-based and trapped-ion-based platforms.
+The analysis considers fiber and \gls{FSO} links, together with coherence-time regimes representative of \gls{NV}-center-based and trapped-ion-based platforms.
 For each combination of link type and memory technology, feasibility regions in the $(d, N_{\text{qubit}})$ plane are identified.
-The analysis considers parallelism levels $N_{\text{par}} \in \{1,2,4\}$ and fidelity thresholds $F_{\mathrm{th}} \in \{0.75, 0.95\}$, while all remaining parameters follow the configuration described in Section~\ref{subsec:parameter_configuration}.
+The analysis considers $N_{\text{par}} \in \{1,2,4\}$ and $F_{\mathrm{th}} \in \{0.75,0.8,0.85\}$.

 All experiments were executed on a machine equipped with 16\,GB RAM and a quad-core Intel Core i7-7700HQ processor running at 2.80\,GHz.